package-insight/package-insight/README.md

 Lists all packages in the source set and the number of dependencies they have.
 This will highlight packages with zero dependencies last as potential candidates for moving to other modules.

+### stronglyConnectedComponentLimit

+This identifies Circular Package References ([strongly connected components](https://en.wikipedia.org/wiki/Strongly_connected_component) on the graph of package dependencies), i.e. groups of packages that are interdependent.
+It will tell you about all of them and the task fails if exceeds the specified size.

+### printPackagesNotInScc

+Lists packages that were not identified in Circular Package References (Strongly Connected Components).

 ## Running
 ```